-The condition of the units making up the Breckland Forest SSSI area also is meeting100% of the PSA target although the condition is described as unfavourable recovering due to the reduction in the number of stone curlews and nightjars found in the 2010 survey.
+The condition of the units making up the Breckland Forest SSSI area also is meeting 100% of the PSA target although only 0.09% of the site is in favourable condition, 99.91% is unfavourable recovering due to the reduction in the number of stone curlews and nightjars found in the 2010 survey.
+The drivers for population change are not clear as the habitat extent has remained the same.
+A programme of research and experimental management are underway with Forestry Commission to determine the cause of the declines.
+There has been no further survey recorded in the condition assessment since 2010.